vendrinc/elm-gql/docs/README.md

-# ryannhg/elm-gql
+# ryannhg/elm-graphql
-> A CLI built on top of dillonkearns/elm-graphql
+> Work with GraphQL with Elm

 ## Example